Having more fun than a human being should be allowed to have.

 Sometimes we get attached to our particular tribe, Obama said, our particular race, our particular religion, and then we start treating other folks differently.

-And sometimes has been a bottleneck to how we think about immigration.
+That sometimes has been a bottleneck to how we think about immigration.

 So just vote Democrat and shut the hell up.

-In other words, these modern day illegal immigrants are no different than your ancestors who came over here with the pilgrims and whoever came later and stole this country from the people who were here first.
+In other words, these modern-day illegal immigrants are no different than your ancestors who came over here with the pilgrims and whoever came later and stole this country from the people who were here first.

 You're no different than the people storming the southern border now.